Montgomery College Financial Aid Information

 Need-Based: Board of Trustees (BOT) grants are administered by Montgomery College.
 In order to qualify, you must be a Montgomery County resident and maintain a cumulative grade point average (GPA) of at least a 2.0.

 DC Tuition Assistance Grant Program (DCTAG): The DC Application deadline is June 30.
 The DCTAG Program pays the difference between in-state and out-of-state tuition up to fixed dollar limit to assist DC residents with out-of state tuition fees at any public college or university in the nation.
-Undergraduate students who choose to attend private colleges and universities in the Washington, DC, metropolitan area and any private HBCU's in the nation are eligible to receive a grand
+Undergraduate students who choose to attend private colleges and universities in the Washington, DC, metropolitan area and any private HBCU's in the nation are eligible to receive a grant.

 Montgomery College participates in the Federal Family Education Loan Program.
 Loan funds are provided to students by private banks.
 Federal Stafford Loans or PLUS Loans are not automatically included in your financial aid award package.
 Stafford Loans can only be obtained by completing a Student Loan Processing Form so please visit the loan page for details.